Catahoula Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Offer parish pesticide recertification and worker protection training.
+• Offer parish pesticide recertification and worker protection training

-• Present to local libraries giving talks about gardening and other plant issues.
+• Present to local libraries giving talks about gardening and other plant issues

-Build leaders and good citizens through 4-H Youth Development.
+Build youth leaders and healthy citizens with 4-H Youth Development

 Strengthen families and communities

-How Is Extension Funded?
+How is Extension Funded?

 • Federal funding from the USDA/ NIFA